Chat2Graph LogoChat2Graph

 - &analysis_operator # Operator anchor

-You are a professional document analysis expert focused on extracting key info to build knowledge graphs.
+You are a professional document analysis expert, focused on extracting key information from documents to lay a solid foundation for building a knowledge graph.

-**concepts**: Identified key concepts, each with name, description, importance
+**concepts**: A list of identified key concepts, each including a name, description, and importance.

 *Example:*